Vhost-user Protocol

 The protocol for vhost-user is based on the existing implementation of vhost for the Linux Kernel.
 Most messages that can be sent via the Unix domain socket implementing vhost-user have an equivalent ioctl to the kernel implementation.

 The communication consists of the front-end sending message requests and the back-end sending message replies.
-Most of the requests don’t require replies.
-Here is a list of the ones that do:
+Most of the requests don’t require replies, except for the following requests:

 See also